 Caribbean macaroni pie uses ingredients that you can get from any old grocery store and probably already have in the pantry or fridge at home so it’s very easy to make.
 To make Caribbean macaroni pie, you’ll need 1 can of evaporated milk (not condensed milk, unless you want a really sweet macaroni pie), 2 eggs, 4 cups of sharp cheddar cheese, 2½ cups of tubular or elbow shaped macaroni, 2 tbsp of yellow mustard, 2 tbsp of ketchup, 1 tsp of salt, 1 tsp of black pepper, 1 tsp of garlic powder, 1 tsp of onion powder, ½ tsp of cayenne pepper, and 1 tsp of paprika.

-Preheat the oven at 350°F (176°C).
+Preheat the oven to 350°F (176°C).
 In a large pot, bring water to a boil over high heat; use enough water so that it will cover the macaroni when you put them in the water.
 Put the macaroni in the pot, lower the heat to medium heat and cook the macaroni until al dente, about 10 minutes.
-Pour the macaroni into a strainer and run it under cold water to halt the cooking process.
+Pour the macaroni into a strainer to drain the water.
+Run the macaroni under cold running water over the sink to halt the cooking process.
 Put the macaroni back into the pot and mix 2½ cups of the cheese with the macaroni.

 Beat the eggs in a large mixing bowl.
 Add the evaporated milk, yellow mustard, ketchup, salt, pepper, and the rest of the spices to the eggs and whisk until smooth.
-Add the egg mixture to the macaroni and cheese, and stir, making sure that the egg mixture is evenly distributed.
-Pour the macaroni and cheese into a greased baking pan, make sure that the mixture is evenly spread around the pan.
+Add the egg mixture to the macaroni and cheese.
+Stir everything together; make sure that the egg mixture is evenly distributed.
+Pour the macaroni and cheese into a greased baking pan and spread evenly around the pan.
 Top the macaroni and cheese with the remaining cheese.
 Cover the pan with tin foil and place it in the middle rack of the oven.